acarril/acarril.github.io/_posts/2016-04-20-RCE-batch-process.md

 4. Compute the average value of a variable from the sampled observations for each process
 5. Save a different collapsed dataset for each process

-The key here is to collect `process`, an integer passed by the submit file (see below) onto the do-file.
+The key here is to collect `process`, an integer passed by the submit file (see the [submit file](#submit-file) below) onto the do-file.
 This will make each run of the do-file unique for each process.

 <pre class="sh_stata">
 // set more off so that the do-file runs without halting